Creating a Culture of Innovation: Focus on These 3 Factors

 As with many strategic activities, creating a culture of innovation comes down to managerial leadership.

-Specific actions and practices that impact a culture of innovation include allowing freedom and autonomy in the practice of work, providing challenging work, specifying clear strategic goals, and forming work teams comprised of individuals with diverse skills and perspectives.
+Specific actions and practices that impact a culture of innovation include allowing freedom and autonomy in the practice of work, providing challenging work, specifying clear strategic goals, and forming work teams that comprise individuals with diverse skills and perspectives.
 It also helps to have leaders who are careful not to subconsciously sabotage innovation.

 Consider which of these factors are part of your work environment: